MustaphaAlaa/Kemet/docs/backend/Order-Feature.md

 - ## Order DTO Notes

   There is no OrderStatusID and OrderReceiptStatusId In OrderCreateDTO Because in while creating the order, the order status is always pending and the order receipt status is always null.

 - ## Order Receipt Status

   Order Receipt Status cannot accendently back to null so should updating it be in a seperate method, api controller. but Update Methid in OrderService, while validation the update request order Receipt cannot back to null

 - ## Order-Delivery

   the order should has a foreign key for the delivery company.

+- ## Delivery Company To The Order
+  - When assign delivery company to the order, should validate if order's status if it's not pending or in process it'cant be assign because it'll be already received to the delivery company.
+  - Retrieve the latest governorate delivery company and assign it to the order;